Birds-eye render of Newhey Habitat Bank with habitats restored, including new fens, meadows, ponds, trees, scrub, and grassland

 Habitat Bank overview

-Since the spring of 2024, we’ve been creating a Habitat Bank across roughly 25 hectares of grade 4 and 5 farmland less than four miles from Rochdale.
+Since the spring of 2024, we’ve been creating a Habitat Bank across more than sixty acres of grade 4 and 5 farmland just under four miles from Rochdale.

 BNG delivery